DIALOCO

 1st Workshop on DIAgrams in LOgic and COmputation

-Co-located with LICS 2026, 19th July
+co-located with LICS 2026, 19th July - Lisbon, Portugal

 Aims and Scope